-This is the 11th installment of this feature here on Filmmaking Lifestyle, where we chart the best-of-the-best from around the filmmaking and video production world.
-This article covers the best posts from August 2016.
+This is the 23rd instalment of this feature here on Filmmaking Lifestyle, where we chart the best-of-the-best from around the filmmaking and video production world.
+This article covers the best posts from August 2017.

 Every month, I post a round-up article featuring the best things I’ve found around the web on filmmaking and video production.
 If you missed one, we have a complete archive here.